 The current PCI Software Security Framework (SSF) consists of two standards – Secure Software Standard, and Secure Software Lifecycle (SLC) Standard.
 Both are part of a collection of associated validation and listing programs, and related software security standards.

 With a focus on the SLC, this standard defines a set of security requirements and associated test procedures for software vendors.
 It serves to guide testing and validation for management of security protocols within their payment processing systems throughout the software lifecycle.
 Validation indicates the vendor currently has mature management lifecycle practices in place.
 These work to minimize, defend, and possibly alleviate attacks.

-PCI SSC will start conducting training in early 2020 for SSF Assessors.
+PCI SSC will start conducting training in 2020 for SSF Assessors.